infr/falldetector-public/thesis.md

 When elderly people fall it is particularly serious and often leads to injury or death.
 That is why automatic monitoring has an important role in home care and care centers.
 (Rubentein & Josephson 2002; Kroputaponchai & Suvonvorn 2013) The fear of falling leads to restricted ADL/IADL.
 The fear is justified, fall related injuries are among the five most causes of death for the elderly population.
 Even if the count of falls would be smaller than a child would have, falling is much more dangerous for older persons with e.g. slower protection reflexes.
 If falls would be detected the patient could be provided with in-time medical treatment.
 (Lin & Ling 2007; Rubentein & Josephson 2002) A long lie after the fall is a poor prognostic sign.
 (Rubenstein 2002).
 In-time medical treatment could minimize the damage and save lives.
 The presence of personnel brings an elderly patients the feeling of safety (Sanerma 2009, 71).
 Could the presence of an automatic fall detecting system also lower the fear and therefore increase ADL/IADL?

 One of the methods to automatically monitor persons and their activities is utilizing sensors.
 These can be *body-worn sensors* or *embedded sensors* installed to the environment.
 Embedded sensors generally need a large network of sensors.
 They could be placed on every door to detect when it does open or close.
 (Cardinaux et al. 2011) Or as Ropponen (2012) suggested sensors could be mounted in to the floor.
 These embedded systems are usually costly to maintain and the installation or relocation of them can be time-consuming.
 Embedded sensors are also highly sensitive to the performance of the sensor.
 Body-worn sensors could monitor falling, activity, vital signs, etc. and they do it quite effectively.
 In body-worn sensors user compliance is poor and they do not work if the patient forgets to wear them.
+Help buttons can be useful but are useless if the person is unconscious or is not able to move.
 Fall detection could also be made with floor vibration sensors, sound monitoring or video monitoring.
+Sound monitoring could detect when something hits the floor and also identify speech to identify a cry for help.
 These methods could also be combined to get the advantages of all systems.
-(Cardinaux et al. 2011)
+(Cardinaux et al. 2011; Lin & Ling 2007; Rougier et al. 2007)

 Video based monitoring has some advantages, one single camera could monitor one room and pick up most of the activities in that room.
 Also the installation of a robust system could be easy.
 There are still some barriers to overcome, mostly around the patients concerns about their privacy.
 (Cardinaux et al. 2011)